 The scope of the Indian Financial Market

 Currently, the financial market in India is growing at a much faster pace than any other sectors.
 It has widened itself and also organized from the 19th century with the securities exchanges in Mumbai, Ahmedabad, and Kolkata.
 In the 60s the number of securities exchanges became eight which includes Madras, Kanpur, Delhi, Bangalore, and Pune apart from those three.
 At present India has 23 regional securities exchanges.

 Jobs for graduates and MBA graduates in this sector

 One can also opt for an intermediary but for this, it is important to clear an exam which is conducted by the NISM.
 As soon as one clears the exam and get the NISM certificate, he/she can work for the marketing and distribution of mutual fund schemes as business development managers, relationship managers, and advisors.
 Apart from these, one can also get involved with the back office functions as fund accounting and IT/network support.
 An MBA fresher from a top institution is always on the priority of recruiters for this role.
 Good compensation packages are being paid to the most suitable candidate in Investment banking.

 Skill, knowledge and latest information about the current finance market certainly assists candidates to increase their chances of getting hired at the topmost financial companies.

 Here is a brief of the most common career opportunities in the finance market of India:

 Money Management: Money managers are an integral part of the finance industry.
-They typically buy and carry corporate bonds, and other fixed-income investment products.
-Their specialisation lies in small stocks, and large cap funds.
+They typically buy and carry corporate bonds and other fixed-income investment products.
+Their specialization lies in small stocks, and large-cap funds.
 Some of the common job options include Portfolio Manager, Mutual Fund Analyst, and Hedge Fund Trader.

-Insurance: You can either make a career with insurance companies or also have a career in corporate sector, stock broking firms, finance companies, and shipping companies.
-Privatisation of insurance sector has led to increasing of the number of employment opportunities.
+Insurance: You can either make a career with insurance companies or also have a career in the corporate sector, stock broking firms, finance companies, and shipping companies.
+Privatisation of insurance sector has led to increase of the number of employment opportunities.